Michelle and Barack Obama Sports Complex: Renovation and renaming

 In 2015 Studio Pali Fekete Architects were selected by the City of Los Angeles to expand and redevelop the Rancho Cienega Sports Complex, which would be renamed the Michelle and Barack Obama Sports Complex in honor of Michelle and Barack Obama.
 The project would be designed to meet LEED silver certification and have a net zero energy use.
 In April 2021, it was reported that the project was 95% complete and would be finished during the summer.

-On June 29, 2022 the new Michelle and Barack Obama Sports Complex was inaugurated.
-It now includes over 24 acres with an indoor gym and two high school basketball courts as well as a mezzanine walking track and a new Olympic-size pool.
+On June 29, 2022, the new "Michelle and Barack Obama Sports Complex" was inaugurated.
+It included over 24 acres with an indoor gym and two high school basketball courts as well as a mezzanine walking track and a new Olympic-size pool.

 The court was renovated as a part of the city and the Los Angeles Clippers's efforts to renovate all 350 courts in Los Angeles.
-In July 7, 2022, the complex opened to the public.
+On July 7, 2022, the complex opened to the public.

 Facilities

-The facilities include a 23,000-square-foot [CONVERT] pool facility, a 16,000-square-foot [CONVERT] basketball gymnasium, a raised walking track, a tennis center and stadium, and an enclosed garden.
+The facilities include a 23,000 m2 swimming pool facility, a 16,000 m2 basketball court, a raised walking track, a tennis center and court, and an enclosed garden.
 The facilities are pre-engineered manufactured buildings so it would be cost-effective.

+Sports and activities

+The complex's facilities host the practise of many sports such as baseball, boxing, basketball, dodgeball, flag football, futsal, golf, gymnastics, handball, lacrosse, martial arts, softball, tennis, track and field, and volleyball, plus other recreational activities such as cheer, and dance.